 In a word, this association seeks to transmit information on all of the repercussions that the use of a computer tool can have.

-Finally, last but not least, registration for this Club represents a budget of only 300 € per year per company and gives access to all the meetings organized by the Local Committee.
+Last but not least, registration for this Club represents a budget of only 300 € per year per company and gives access to all the meetings organized by the Local Committee.
 Do you want to become a Member ?